Wall Street rises on U.S.-China trade optimism

 The S&P pared gains as the day wore on as investors were cautious about the rally’s sustainability.
 But they found some technical reassurance as stocks have recently bounced back multiple times intraday after testing 2018 lows.

 “We’ve had numerous retests of those lows.
-Each retest makes the support stronger,” said Robert Phipps, director at Per Sterling in Austin, Texas.
+Each retest makes the support stronger,” said Robert Phipps, director at Per Stirling in Austin, Texas.
 “We know where the likely floor is.
 There’s some comfort in the market based on that belief.”

 But Phipps cautioned that while the market might stay above the 2018 lows it would likely continue to be volatile at least until a U.S.-China negotiating deadline at the end of February.